dotnet/source-build/Documentation/bootstrapping-guidelines.md

 **Stage 0:**

-- Get Microsoft protable SDK
+- Get Microsoft portable SDK.
-- Update RID graph to include new RID
+- Update the RID graph (runtime.json) in the Microsoft-built portable SDK with the same changes you will make below to add your new RID to the RID graph.
+This should include a fallback to the portable RID (linux-x64 or similar).

 **Stage 1:**

-- Update RID graph in source
+- Before building your stage1 SDK, update the RID graph in source to include your new target RID.
+For an example, see https://github.com/dotnet/runtime/pull/74372.
-- Build with Stage 0 SDK
+- Build with Stage 0 SDK using `--with-sdk` with your modified portable SDK.

 **Stage 2:**

+- Now you have a RID-specific SDK that knows about your new RID.
-- Build with Stage 1 SDK
+- Build with Stage 1 SDK as above, using `--with-sdk` and `--with-packages`.

 ## Building for New Architecture (Unsupported)

-[Define the recommended process and add the steps in this section???]

 **RIDs**
 The RID graph or runtime fallback graph is a list of RIDs that are compatible with each other.
 You can see the list of supported RIDs and the RID graph in the [runtime.json](https://github.com/dotnet/runtime/blob/main/src/libraries/Microsoft.NETCore.Platforms/src/runtime.json).
 Learn more about RID catalog in [here](https://learn.microsoft.com/en-us/dotnet/core/rid-catalog#linux-rids).

+You will need to update the RID graph to include your new platform and runtime IDs.
+See https://github.com/dotnet/runtime/pull/82382 or https://github.com/dotnet/runtime/pull/75396 for examples.

-Building for unsupported architectures require cross-compilaton on the supported paltform.
+Building for unsupported architectures require cross-compilaton on the supported platform.
 Determine the compatible host to build which provides cross-compilation toolchain.

-[Define the steps?????]